Controlled-access highway: Turkey

 Motorways (Otoyol) of Turkey are a network in constant development.
-All motorways (O coded), except beltways, are toll roads (using only RFID methods for the roads that operated by KGM, cash and credit card payment is also possible for the roads that operated by private companies), mostly six lanes wide, illuminated and with 130 or 140 km/h speed limit.
-As of August 2022, total length of the motorways is 3726 km long in total.
+All motorways (O coded), except beltways, are toll roads (using only RFID methods for the roads that operated by KGM; cash and credit card payment is also possible for the roads that operated by private companies), mostly six lanes wide, illuminated and with 130 or 140 km/h speed limit.
+As of 2024, total length of the motorways is 3726 km long in total.

 United Kingdom

 Great Britain

 A map Showing Future Pattern of Principal National Routes was issued by the Ministry of War Transport in 1946 shortly before the law that allowed roads to be restricted to specified classes of vehicle (the Special Roads Act 1949) was passed.
 The first section of motorway, the M6 Preston Bypass, opened in 1958 followed by the first major section of motorway (the M1 between Crick and Berrygrove in Watford), which opened in 1959.
 From then until the 1980s, motorways opened at frequent intervals; by 1972 the first 1000 mi of motorway had been built.

-Whilst roads outside of urban areas continued to be built throughout the 1970s, opposition to urban routes became more pronounced.
+While roads outside of urban areas continued to be built throughout the 1970s, opposition to urban routes became more pronounced.
 Most notably, plans by the Greater London Council for a series of ringways were cancelled following extensive road protests and a rise in costs.
 In 1986 the single-ring, M25 motorway was completed as a compromise.
 In 1996 the total length of motorways reached 2,000 mi.

 Motorways in Great Britain, as in numerous European countries, will nearly always have the following characteristics: